worldamazing/plan/docs/overview.md

 > **In the GP, work is no longer about survival—it is about purpose, creativity, and progress.**

+### The Mechanism: Lifecycle Banking & The Genesis Ramp
+The promise of a 2-day workweek is not a magic trick or a starting condition on Day One; it is an **engineering outcome.** It is the magnificent dividend we earn by building a system of profound efficiency, durability, and automation.
+To ensure the stability of the transition and the long-term health of the system, the GP operates on a model of **Lifecycle Banking.**

+1. **The Genesis Ramp (The Upfront Investment):** In the early, high-intensity stages of the "Genesis Phase," there is immense work to be done.
+We are building new communities, retrofitting old grids, and establishing the very systems of abundance.
+During this phase, the First Pioneers will contribute significantly more than the long-term baseline—working 4, 5, or even 6 days a week to accelerate the build.
+This is not exploitative labor; it is **Banked Freedom.** Every extra hour and every extra day contributed is meticulously credited to a member's personal "Time Bank."

+2. **The Legacy Dividend (The Long-Term Payout):** As the infrastructure of Profound Comfort stabilizes and automation comes online, the labor demand of the system plummets.
+Members can then begin to draw down the wealth in their Time Bank.
+This is the great payout: the ability to take not just long weekends, but weeks, months, or even years of **Sabbatical Freedom** for travel, for deep creative work, for family, or for pure rest, all while the 2-day/week system continues to run seamlessly in the background.

+3. **The Average is the Goal:** The "2-Day Workweek" is the **lifecycle average** we are engineering toward.
+It is the stable, cruising altitude of a mature and efficient civilization.
+For some, this will mean working 2 days a week from the start in a stable, established community.
+For the pioneers on the frontier, it will mean a period of intense, passionate building followed by a long and beautiful season of well-earned rest and exploration.
+The system is flexible enough to accommodate the rhythm of your life and the needs of our shared project, ensuring that the collective work always gets done, and the individual's contribution is always honored.

 ### A Culture of Excellence: On Quality and Contribution
 The GP's promise of a high-quality world is built on a shared commitment to excellence.
 In a system without the fear of being fired, quality is fostered not by punishment, but by a culture of mastery supported by transparent systems and clear expectations.